 - “A” or better rating in Demotech Inc.’s Hazard Insurance Financial Stability Ratings, or

 - “BBBq” qualified solvency ratio, or “BBB” or better claims-paying ability rating in Standard and Poor’s Ratings Group Insurer Solvency Review.

 Prior to closing, the Correspondent must verify that the hazard insurance rating specifications have been met.
 The following alternative hazard insurance coverages are also acceptable:

 - In the event that the issuer of the hazard insurance policy does not meet the above described rating specifications, the hazard insurance policy may, nevertheless, be acceptable if the insurer is reinsured by a company that meets either one of the A. M. Best general policyholder ratings or Standard and Poor’s Ratings Group claim-paying ability ratings described above.

 - Both insurance companies must execute an Assumption of Liability Agreement (Fannie Mae Form 858) that provides for 100% reinsurance of the primary insurer’s policy and a 90-day written notice of termination of the reinsurance arrangement.
 The Assumption of Liability Agreement must be attached to the hazard insurance policy.

 Coverage from Lloyd’s of London is acceptable.

-If no other coverage is available, a Fair Access to Insurance Specifications (FAIR) plan or other state-managed insurance pool is acceptable.
+If no other coverage is available, a Fair Access to Insurance Requirements (FAIR) plan or other state-managed insurance pool is acceptable.